 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
+Allow them time to talk freely and do not ask leading questions - Understand that sometimes children will find it difficult to tell staff about their abuse verbally.
+Children can show signs or act in ways that they hope adults will notice and react to.
+It is possible that they will tell a friend and they will report it, or a conversation may be overheard that suggests that a child has been harmed.
+If there are any concerns, staff will act at once. - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
+Do not tell them they should have told you sooner. - Make sure that they know that their views on what happens next are going to be listened to. - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret - Type up conversation as soon as possible in the child's own words on the school's My Concern Online System.
 Stick to the facts, and do not put your own judgement on it - Always speak to a DSL as well as logging the concern on My Concern. - In the event that you are unable to speak to a DSL, speak to one of the Deputy DSLs.
 If for whatever reason this is not possible, you are responsible for seeking advice from either the police or social care Front Door.
 You must never delay responding to a safeguarding concern.
 See 9.1.
 Tell the DSL, as soon as possible, if you have made a referral yourself.